sdr-enthusiasts/docker-readsb-protobuf/README.md

 | `INFLUXDB_V2_ORG` | Required if `INFLUXDB_V2` is set. | Unset |
 | `INFLUXDB_V2_TOKEN` | Required if `INFLUXDB_V2` is set. | Unset |

-If `INFLUXDBURL` is left unset, the built-in instance of Telegraf will not be started.

 ### Prometheus Options

 These variables control exposing flight data and readsb metrics to [Prometheus](https://prometheus.io) (via a built-in instance of [Telegraf](https://docs.influxdata.com/telegraf/)).